Wheelock's Latin - How do you master each chapter (daily schedule and tips) ?

 Intersperse short, regular sessions of drilling vocabulary and endings!

 I would suggest that you cover about one chapter per two weeks, on average.
 Sometimes you might go faster than this.
-Or a little slower, if your students isn't up to speed on grammar concepts in English.
+Or a little slower--especially if your student isn't strong on grammar concepts in English.

 You should read through the chapter, noting any terms in bold that you should study.
 Then go over vocabulary, categorizing the words.
 Collect all of the 1st declension nouns on a page, then all of the 2nd declension nouns, etc. At first the vocabulary seems to be manageable just studying each chapter's list together, but after a while you will realize that you need to give your mind a little help to keep their gender and category straight.
 What I liked to do is make lists on notebook paper: